jarvenja/raspi-welcome/README.md

 # raspi-welcome

+A "welcome script" typically refers to a script or program that is automatically executed when a user logs into a computer system or a specific user account.
+Its purpose is to provide a personal or informative welcome message, define the user environment or perform other tasks to improve the user experience.

-This (welcome.sh) is my default welcome message especially for Raspberry Pi devices.
-The script provides useful information and can help prevent confusion or misremembering some things when using multiple similar devices.
-It also shows the temperature in Raspberry Pi devices, which can unexpectedly rise when the load is increased, for example due to the wrong type of case.
+This script (welcome.sh) tries to provide the user with a basic set of information about a Linux-based server, especially Raspberry Pi devices, when they are in the "construction phase".
+It helps prevent confusion or misremembering some things when working with many devices of the same type.
+It shows, for example, the temperature of the Raspberry Pi device, which can unexpectedly rise when the load is increased, for example due to insufficient cooling of the case.

-## Routines
+## Functions

-The script contains the following routines:
+The welcome script includes the following functions:
 - checks internet connection when connected locally
 - displays CPU temperature (Raspberry OS only)
 - displays CPU architecture